jesgs/moonfx/README.md

 	}
 ```
 ### Usage
-`void setDate(Date date)` Sets the current date.
-Uses `java.util.Date`
+`void setDate(LocalDateTime date)` Sets the current date.
+Uses `java.time.LocalDateTime`

-`Date getDate()` Gets the current date in the form of a Date object
+`LocalDateTime getDate()` Gets the current date in the form of a Date object

 `String getFormattedDate(String format)` Returns a formatted date string, format specified by `format` parameter

-`double getSynodicDate()` Get current synodic phase of the moon, aka Moon's age in days (number of days from New Moon)
+`double getSynodicPhase()` Get current synodic phase of the moon, aka Moon's age in days (number of days from New Moon)

 `double getDistanceInEarthRadii()` Get distance measured in Earth radii

-`double getEclipticLatitude()` Get position of the Moon, aka Moon's ecliptic latitude
+`double getEclipticLatitude()` Get moon's ecliptic latitude

+`double getEclipticLongitude()` Get moon's ecliptic longitude

 `double getJulianDate()` Get the Julian Date for the date specified by setDate()